 Most states have programs that provide free home aides or caregivers to people who are low income and cannot care for themselves.
 To find out more, check out: How to Get a Caregiver.
 If your looking for your dream housemate or perfect caregiver, here’s some ideas to get you started:

 If you are a Spoonie, you may need a quiet, low-key, understanding household.
-I always write the word “quiet” right in the title of the ad in big letters.
-Some people have told me they read my ad based just on seeing this word.
-Those are my people!!
+We have found that if you write the word “quiet” right in the title of the ad in big letters, some people will read the ad based just on seeing this word.
+Those are your people!!
 Sample headlines:

 - “Quiet Household.
 Introverts Welcome”

 - “Quiet, Friendly House.
 People with Disabilities Welcome”